foray1010/Popup-my-Bookmarks/README.md

 - Save 24px of your vertical workspace (Rock on Chromebook!)

+- Take as few permissions as possible, no more scary permissions!

 - No background running application, save your memory and privacy!

 Changelog: https://github.com/foray1010/Popup-my-Bookmarks/blob/master/CHANGELOG.md